MiraLindroos/projects/README.md

 _**Websites**_

-Grief Support Website: Contributed to the development of a grief support website for those who've experienced traumatic loss of child.
-GriefSupport.fi
+Grief Support Website: Contributed to the development of a grief support website for those who've experienced traumatic loss of child. https://griefsupport.fi

 Mobile Game and Website: Collaborated on a team project during the first year of school, developing a mobile game and creating its website.
 Here's the link to the website, which I made. https://webpages.tuni.fi/21tiko4a/index.html

 Personal Website: Here's the link to my first-ever website. https://homepages.tuni.fi/mira.lindroos/index.html